Discussion of politics as an activity and of political problems, systems, ideologies, processes.

 Foundations in Indigenous politics from diverse cultural perspectives and across regions.
 Addresses political issues facing Indigenous peoples at global and local levels, with attention to Indigenous epistemologies, languages, movements, and institutions.
 A-F only.

 Introduces undergraduate students to the major political, social, economic, cultural, technological, and historical dimensions of globalization.
 Special attention will be paid to globalization process that have impacted Hawai‘i and the Asia-Pacific region.
 A-F only.
-(Cross-listed as SOCS 180)
+(Cross-listed as SOC 180 and SOCS 180)

 Develop skills needed to read and write political texts.
 Weigh competing views; read and analyze texts for what they do and do not say; craft and defend evidence-based arguments; practice writing mechanics and style.
 POLS majors only or consent.
 A-F only.